SumanSen386/College-Enquiry-Chatbot/README.md

 9. **Technical Support**: In case you encounter any technical issues or have difficulties with the chatbot, you can seek assistance from the support team by providing feedback or reporting the problem.

 Please note that the chatbot may not be able to answer all questions, especially those requiring personalized or confidential information.
-In such cases, it will guide you to contact the college administration directly.
+In such cases, it will guide you to contact the college administration directly or search it directly in Google.

 ## Feedback and Improvement

 We value your feedback!
-If you have any suggestions or encounter any issues while using the chatbot, please provide your feedback to the support team.
+If you have any suggestions or encounter any issues while using the chatbot, please provide your feedback to the support team by sending the mail and it is mentioned in the chat-area.
 Your input will help us improve the chatbot and enhance its capabilities.

-## Disclaimer

-The College Enquiry Chatbot is an automated system designed to assist users with general information about the college.
-While it strives to provide accurate and up-to-date information, it should not be considered a substitute for official college communications or advice.
-Always refer to the official college website or contact the college administration for the most accurate and reliable information.

 ## Conclusion